Monodromy for some rank two Galois representations over CM fields

 We obtain $\cL$ by removing from $\cL'$ the finite set of primes $l$ satisfying either $l \le 5$, $l$ ramifies in $F$, or $l$ lies under a place at which $\pi$ is ramified. \end{proof}

-\begin{rem} It should be apparent from the proof of Lemma~\ref{lemma:bad_set} that the statement could be improved from ``Dirichlet density one" to ``all but finitely many," provided one could prove that the image of $\rbar_{\pi,\lambda}$ contains a conjugate of $\SL_2(\Fl)$ for all but finitely many primes.
+\begin{rem} It should be apparent from the proof of Lemma~\ref{lemma:bad_set} that the statement could be improved from ``Dirichlet density one" to ``all but finitely many," provided one could prove that the image of $\rbar_{\pi,\lambda}$ contains a conjugate of $\SL_2(\Fl)$ for all but finitely many places $\lambda$.
 This would imply a similar strengthening of Theorem~\ref{theorem_main_from_intro}.
-This can be shown (see, for example, the main theorem of \cite{Hui-Larsen}), provided we know that the representations $r_{\pi,\lambda}$ are crystalline with the correct Hodge--Tate weights (without assuming the decomposed generic hypothesis as in Theorem \ref{thm:lg-at-p}).
+In fact, it would suffice to know that $\rbar_{\pi,\lambda}|_{G_{F(\zeta_l)}}$ is absolutely irreducible and decomposed generic for all but finitely many $\lambda$.
+Using the purity of $r_{\pi,\lambda}$ (see \cite[Corollary~7.1.12]{10author}), it is not hard to see that the decomposed generic condition holds for all but finitely many $\lambda$, so the main obstruction is showing residual irreducibility.
+This can be shown (see, for example, the main theorem of \cite{Hui-Larsen}), provided we know that the representations $r_{\pi,\lambda}$ are crystalline with the correct Hodge--Tate weights (without assuming residual irreducibility as in Theorem \ref{thm:lg-at-p}).
 Such a crystallinity result has been proven by Mok \cite{mok-galois}, under some technical hypotheses and using Arthur's classification for automorphic representations of $\GSp_4$ (see \cite{MR2058604,2018arXiv180703988G}). \end{rem}